- Written by Dr.Mehmet Demircioglu

 Why do antidepressants matter before surgery?

-I also ask about side effects.
+I ask about side effects.
 Some antidepressants may affect sleep, appetite, sweating, sexual function, dizziness, or anxiety in the early adjustment period.
 These side effects may not stop surgery, but they can influence the comfort of the operation day and the first week after surgery.

 Do antidepressants damage transplanted grafts?

-I would not tell a patient that antidepressants automatically damage transplanted grafts.
+I do not tell a patient that antidepressants automatically damage transplanted grafts.
 Graft survival depends much more on surgical planning, graft handling, recipient area creation, blood supply, aftercare, and healing.
 A stable patient taking prescribed medication is not the same as a patient making uncontrolled changes before surgery.

 The bigger issue is confusion.
 Some patients start antidepressants, change dose, experience shedding from stress, or notice hair changes and then blame the transplant before the timeline is fair.
 Hair can shed for many reasons.
 The surgeon needs to separate medication timing, stress, native hair loss, and normal transplant shedding.